Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Introduction

 Let $G$ be a finite abelian group.
 Fourier analysis provides a convenient basis for the space of functions $G \to \C$, namely the characters $\chi: G \to \C$.
 It follows that any function $f: G \to \C$ can be represented as a linear combination $f(x) = \sum_{\alpha \in G} \widehat{f}(\alpha) \chi_\alpha(x)$, where $\widehat{f}$ is the discrete Fourier transform of $f$.
 A standard problem is to approximate a function, up to any error term, using a linear combination of a small number of characters.
 This is not always possible, but for certain functions (which are called \emph{concentrated}) it is possible.
 The coefficients in such an approximation are called \emph{significant} Fourier coefficients, as their size is large relative to the function's norm.
 The simplest example of a concentrated function is a character itself.

 A natural computational problem is to compute such an approximation.
 When doing this one might have a complete description of the function or, as will be the case in this paper, just a small set of values $f(x_i)$.
 The ability to choose specific $x_i$'s plays a crucial role in the ability to approximate $f$.
-Indeed, the main result in this subject is an algorithm that efficiently computes a \emph{sparse} approximation for any concentrated function on any abelian group $G$, by computing all its significant coefficients (assuming one is able to choose the inputs $x_i$).
-Algorithms that compute significant coefficients first appear explicitly in the works of Goldreich--Levin~\cite{GL} and Kushilevitz--Mansour~\cite{KM}, though some of the main ideas already appear in earlier works.
-We use the general term \emph{significant Fourier transform} (SFT) to refer to algorithms of this type.
-The main aim of our paper is to survey some SFT algorithms and their applications in cryptography.
+Indeed, the main result in this subject is an algorithm that, given the ability to select the values $x_i$, efficiently computes a \emph{sparse} approximation for any concentrated function on any abelian group $G$, by computing all its significant coefficients.
+On the other hand, when the $x_i$'s cannot be selected, such an algorithm is not known to exist in general.
+Furthermore it is conjectured that an efficient algorithm does not exist in the general case.

-One simple application is the problem of computing a secret vector $\us \in \Z_2^m$ when given access to a function $f( \ux )$ on $\Z_2^m$ that computes $\langle \us , \ux \rangle + e$ where $e \in \{ 0,1 \}$ is a noise that is zero with probability $p > 1/2$ (this is the original application studied by Goldreich and Levin).
-There are many approaches to solving this noisy linear algebra problem; one is to define the function $g( \ux ) = (-1)^{f( \ux )}$ and to consider Fourier analysis on the additive group $G = \Z_2^m$.
-One can show (see Example~\ref{example4}) that the coefficient $\widehat{g}( \us )$ corresponding to the character $\chi_{\us}(\ux) = (-1)^{\langle \us , \ux \rangle}$ is a significant Fourier coefficient.
-Hence, computing the significant Fourier coefficients for this function gives an algorithm to compute the secret vector $\us$.
-We emphasize that in order to efficiently compute the significant coefficients it is important to be able to choose the queries $\ux$ to the function, otherwise this problem is the learning parity with noise (LPN) problem (also closely related to decoding a random binary linear code) which is believed to be hard.

-In some other applications one is given the functions $f$ and $f_s := f \circ \varphi_s$, for some function $\varphi$ parameterized by an unknown value $s$, and is asked to compute $s$.
-If $f$ has a significant Fourier coefficient, and if there is some relation between the Fourier transforms $\widehat{f}, \widehat{f_s}$ of $f$ and $f_s$, then one could hope that this relation would disclose some information on $s$.
-For example, taking $G$ to be the additive group $\Z_p$ and $\varphi_s(x) = sx \pmod{p}$, the \emph{scaling property} is $\widehat{f_s}(\alpha) = \widehat{f}(\alpha s^{-1})$ for every $\alpha \in G$.
-It follows that $f$ and $f_s$ share the same coefficients in different order.
-If $\alpha$ is a significant Fourier coefficient of $f$ and $\beta$ is a significant Fourier coefficient of $f_s$ then $\alpha \beta^{-1}$ is a candidate value for $s$.
-This idea has been used by Akavia, Goldwasser and Safra \cite{AGS} to give a new approach for the chosen-multiplier hidden number problem in $\Z_p^*$, which subsequently led to a new approach in study the security of Diffie--Hellman schemes.